anymous007100-wq/VEHICLE-RENTAL-SYSTEM/README.md

-🛠️ The "Big Five" OOP Concepts
+🛠️ The "Big Five" OOP Concepts:
-If your lecturer asks "How did you use OOP?", use these exact points:

 Inheritance: I created a parent class Vehicle.
 Both Car and Motorcycle inherit from it, so I don't have to rewrite code for things like "Model" or "Year."